rehierl/node-tree-outliner/3-4-0-design-5.md

 one of the section's top-level nodes.
 (To be more clear, the parent container would then be the section's only top-level node).
-Consequently, nodes that are presequent to a type-2 sectioning node, whose default scope has to end with the parent container, would, because of the associated parent container, implicitly be associated with a subsequent section.
+Consequently, nodes that are presequent to a type-2 sectioning node, whose default scope has to end with it, would, because of the associated parent container, implicitly be associated with a subsequent section.
 That is, the subsequent sectioning node would have an effect on nodes that are presequent to it.
 The parent container of a type-2 section must, because of this potential conflict, not belong to the section whose default scope has to end with it.

 Put differently: The presequent parent container would have to be associated with a section which is declared by a sectioning node that is subsequent to it.
-That is with an, at the time of being entered, unknown section (i.e. an undefined section error).
+That is with an, at the time of being entered, unknown section.
+This would consequently trigger an undeclared section error.

 <!-- ======================================================================= -->
 ## derived statements

+**CLARIFICATION**
+Any section ends with the first event that belongs to an unassociated node.

+Because the default scope of a section always ends with the first exit event of an unassociated node, the only events that can be used to manually end a section before the end of its default scope is reached, are the enter events of optional and unassociated nodes.
+Note the switch in perspective: forwards vs. backwards, and formal vs. manual/optional.

+Note that the exit event of an associated optional end marker node could be used.
+However, this would be inconsistent with not associating sectioning nodes with the sections they declare.
+Such nodes must therefore not be associated with the sections they close.

 **CLARIFICATION**
 A section is not some arbitrary subsequence of the tree's node sequence.